canglad/kintail/README.md

 # kintail

 A python script that continuously pulls records from an AWS Kinesis data stream and prints them on the screen.
-It was initially developed to help monitor AWS CloudTrail events for troubleshooting purpose.
-By using this tool, it can significantly make troubleshooting much more efficient as CloudTrail/CloudWatch events will be received and printed to the screen very quickly (usually within a minute), comparing to the usual CloudTrail logs delivery to S3 buckets which has up to 15 minutes delay.
-The results can also be piped through other handy Unix text processing tools for further filtering and analysis.

 ## Usage
     python kintail.py